pazguille/gloomy/README.md

 ### Render

-You should create a `container` to put the template with rendered data:
+You should create a `container` to insert the result of a template rendered with the data.
 ```html
 <ul id="user-list"></ul>
 ```

-Then, create a new instance of `Gloomy` and enjoy!
+Then, create a new instance of Gloomy and enjoy!

 ```js
 var template = document.querySelector('#user-template'),